USCbiostats/GxEScanR/cran-comments.md

 Words are correct.
 GWAS and GWIS are acronyms.
 Meaning of acronym in description.

+## Comments from second submission

+The second submission was accepted.
+After acceptance I received an email indicating there was an installation error on an r-patched-solaris-x86 system and that the error needed to be fixed.

+## Response to comments

+There was a type-casting issue in the C++ code that only appears when using the solaris compiler.
+A type-cast has been added that will address the issue.
+No other code was modified.
+The NEWS.md file was modified to indicate the update.

 ## Comments from first submission

 Please do not start the description with "This package", package name,